Rethinking 3D LiDAR Point Cloud Segmentation: Introduction

 \section{Introduction}

-Understanding the environment is essential for autonomous driving vehicles.
-For this goal, light detection and ranging (LiDAR) sensors are usually used and the semantic segmentation of the point clouds captured by LiDAR sensors is an essential step for autonomous vehicles.
+\IEEEPARstart{E}{nvironment} understanding is essential for autonomous driving.
+For this goal, the cars are equipped with many sensors and each sensor can be used for different tasks.
+For example, RGB cameras capture appearance information in order to recognize different objects \cite{9340008}, but they do not provide any depth information.
+Radar sensors are suitable to measure distance and relative motion and help understanding dynamic scenes \cite{8911477}, but they do not detect small objects.
+Light detection and ranging (LiDAR) sensors are usually used to capture the environment due to its accurate measurement and the semantic segmentation of the point clouds captured by LiDAR sensors is an essential step for autonomous vehicles.
+The different sensors complement each other and multi-modal data is commonly used for different tasks like object detection \cite{8937825}, object tracking \cite{9363012}, or semantic segmentation \cite{9000872}.

 In recent years, several deep learning approaches have been proposed that operate on point clouds~\cite{qi2017pointnet,qi2017pointnet++,tatarchenko2018tangent,wu2019pointconv}.
 These point-based methods perform very well for small-scale indoor scenarios where dense point clouds are generated by fusing data captured by RGB-D sensors.
 It was, however, shown in~\cite{behley2019semantickitti} that these methods do not perform well in terms of efficiency and accuracy for point clouds captured by a rotational LiDAR sensor in outdoor scenarios.
 This is due to two reasons.
 First, the computational cost of point-based methods increases with the total number of points in a point cloud and LiDAR point clouds for outdoor scenes are very large.
 Second, the density of LiDAR point clouds drops rapidly with the distance to the LiDAR sensor as shown in the top row of \figref{fig:incons}.

-In this work, we address these issues and demonstrate that point-based methods can be reformulated such that they are suitable for LiDAR data.
-The core idea is that we make use of a projection of the LiDAR point cloud as shown in the bottom row of \figref{fig:incons}.
-In contrast to methods~\cite{wu2018squeezeseg,wu2019squeezesegv2,milioto2019rangenet++} that apply 2D convolutions, we preserve the architectures and the operations of point-based methods.